sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmcontentperuseritem.md

 # HKLMContentPerUserItem

-`HKLMContentPerUserItem` specifies whether Microsoft® Internet Explorer® content is cached individually for each user.
+`HKLMContentPerUserItem` specifies whether Microsoft Internet Explorer content is cached individually for each user.

 ## Values